boenike/-SPROJ4G2D_Stepper_Motor_Driver/README.md

 # SPROJ4 Group 2D - Plotter Driver

-This program is part of Group 2D's semester project titled: "2D plotter"
+This repo is part of Group 2D's semester project titled: "2D plotter"

 It contains the Vivado source files required for driving the two stepper motors and the servo.